 When does it start?

-New businesses and those that exceed the £10,000 turnover threshold for the first time are required to comply with MTD ITSA from 6 April in year three (ie, if a business first exceeds the turnover threshold in 2025/26, they are required to comply with MTD ITSA from 6 April 2027).
+New businesses and those that exceed the £10,000 turnover threshold for the first time will be required to comply with MTD ITSA from the start of the third tax year (ie, if a business first exceeds the turnover threshold in 2025/26, they will, unless there is late notification, be required to comply with MTD ITSA from 6 April 2027).

 When determining whether the £10,000 turnover threshold is exceeded, if the relevant reference period is less than 12 months the qualifying income must be adjusted proportionately on a time or other just and reasonable basis.